-- Instant potato flakes (I don’t use potato flakes pictured above anymore.
-Instead I go with just plain ole dehydrated potatoes by Bob’s Red Mill Potato Flakes without all the additives.
-I get them on Amazon if I have trouble finding them in the store.
-But if you like the brand above no problem!
-You do you 🙂
+- Instant potato flakes (I go with just plain ole dehydrated potatoes by Bob’s Red Mill Potato Flakes without all the additives.
+I get them on Amazon if I have trouble finding them in the store).

 - Salt and pepper

-- To begin with, pour your broth into your soup pot and put it over medium heat.
+To begin with, pour your broth into your or soup pot and put it over medium heat.

-- Add all of that to your broth and season to taste with salt and pepper, but stay on the light side because we will season it again right before serving.
+Add the vegetables and the smoked meat to your broth and season to taste with salt and pepper.
+However, stay on the light side because we will season it again right before serving.

-- Bring that just to a boil and then reduce heat and simmer, covered, until potatoes are tender.
+Bring that just to a boil and then reduce heat and simmer, covered, until you have .

-This will take about ten to fifteen minutes, depending on how big your chunks of potato are.
+This will take about 10 to 15 minutes, depending on how big your chunks of potato are.